-Paulo state government's Plan to combat the measures until March 31, 2021: (iii) renegotiation of existing debts, including limited only to monetary adjustments, in accordance with our policies and procedures; (iv) installment payments in 12 months as of the renegotiation date of the outstanding balance; (v) no inclusion of debtors in the credit protection list until March 31, 2021; (vi) debtors that may have been included in the credit protection list during the COVID-19 pandemic will be removed, immediately after the debt is renegotiated.
+(iv) installment payments in 12 months as of the renegotiation date of the outstanding balance; (v) no inclusion of debtors in the credit protection list until March 31, 2021; (vi) debtors that may have been included in the credit protection list during the COVID-19 pandemic will be removed, immediately after the debt is renegotiated.
 At a meeting held on March 16, the Executive Board extended these measures to April 30, 2021.

-On February 11, 2021 Arsesp published Resolution 1,127/2021, which deals with the interruption of the suspension of basic sanitation public services due to default for users in the commercial and service. seaments with water consumption of up to 100 m3/month.
+On February 11, 2021 Arsesp published Resolution 1,127/2021, which deals with the interruption of the suspension of basic sanitation public services due to default for users in the commercial and service segments with water consumption of up to 100 m3/month.
 This measure will be effective until March 31, 2021.